sikanderiqbal/insomnia-docs/docs/installation.md

 **Other**

-- Double click the `.AppImage` file to install
+- Double click the `.AppImage` file to launch the application